markh-de/KiVar/README.md

    * assign values to specific custom **fields** (other than the _Value_ field) while they
    * _refer to_ already defined aspect choices.

+##### Choice Expression Formats

 Furthermore, Choice Expressions can be defined in different ways, depending on the user's preferences and requirements.
 There are two different Choice Expression formats:

 1. **Simple Choice Expressions** (SCE)
-   specify a single Choice Expression using one specific component field per expression.
+   * specify a single Choice Expression using
+   * one specific component field per expression.

 2. **Combined Choice Expressions** (CCE)
-   allow combining multiple Choice Expressions in a single single component field (also, for Base Choice Expressions, optionally accepting the Aspect identifier).
+   * allow combining multiple Choice Expressions in a
+   * single component field (also, for Base Choice Expressions, optionally accepting the Aspect identifier).

+##### Choice Expression Types

-With these two expression types and two expression formats, the following four kinds of Choice Expressions can be specified:
+The combination of both expression scopes and both expression formats allow for the following four Choice Expression types:

 1. **Simple Base Choice Expressions** (SBCE)
    use the field `Var(<CHOICELIST>)` with field content in [SCE](#SCE) format to assign component value and properties to a specific choice list `<CHOICELIST>`.